ndim/weight-calendar-grid/README.md

 Debugging
 ---------

-When running `plot-wcg`, you can set up the startup log level by setting `WCG_LOG_LEVEL` like so:
+When running `wcg-cli`, you can set up the startup log level by setting `WCG_LOG_LEVEL` like so:

-    $ env WCG_LOG_LEVEL=verbose ./plot-wcg
+    $ env WCG_LOG_LEVEL=verbose ./wcg-cli

 Additional -q and -v parameters are optional and make the output one level more quiet or more verbose, respectively.